Why Content Creation Empowers You

 Purpose - To inform you on how you can use content to create more opportunities for yourself.

-Audience - You, the reader, interested in using your unique view of the world to create content on your own.
+Audience - You, the reader, are interested in using your unique view of the world to create content on your own.

 Form - In written form (as an article).